ryanjoneil/chute/README.md

         yield chute.release
 ```

 In chute, a resource can be anything in Python.
 Here we're using strings because they are convenient.
-We could also use numbers or instances of classes. //Caveat: We're still working on getting the logic right for processes requesting other processes.
-For that, check back when chute 0.2 is released.//
+We could also use numbers or instances of classes. _Caveat: We're still working on getting the logic right for processes requesting other processes.
+For that, check back when chute 0.2 is released._

 A resource can only be held by one process at a time.
-If I need my process to request multiple resources, I just add them to the *chute.request* line.
+If I need my process to request multiple resources, I just add them to the `chute.request` line.

 ```python
         yield chute.request, 'server 1', 'server 2'